liboyue/BOOM/README.md

 - TODO: explain modules section

 ### Toy Example: Configuring a pipeline for simple data processing in BOOM
-This toy example will walk show you all that is necessary to get started in BOOM.
+This toy example will show you all that is necessary to get started in BOOM.
 You can explore all the code associated with this example under `/example/toy`.

 The first step is to create a module for your pipeline to use.